yuanweixin/mementomori/README.md

 I also optimized the look and feel for my 1920x1080 monitor in portrait mode.
 Pull requests welcome for tweaking it for other monitor/screen sizes.

-# TODO before v1 release
-* allow you to input your birthday

 # How it works

 When you open a new tab, you are shown a visualization of life.